 Blind judging by A&WMA Louisiana Section.

-Winners will receive their awards at the Fall Conference in Baton Rouge on October 26 or 27, 2022.
+Winners received their awards at the Fall Conference in Baton Rouge on October 26 or 27, 2022.

 If questions, contact Michael Waguespack at 504-593-5693.

 Waste elimination, reduction, reuse, and/or recycling awarded to Compost NOW

 Contaminated site investigation, remediation, and/or redevelopment awarded to Regional Planning Commission